-There are almost 500 of us!
+There are around 400 of us!
 And we design and build large scale, complex buildings and developments in the commercial, industrial and rural sectors across New Zealand.

 Our services and capabilities include custom design and build, an extensive land bank, the manufacturing of steel, precast concrete, roofing and reinforcing, logistics, plant and workforce; this makes our process unique in New Zealand.

 For our clients, it means:

 - increased flexibility to get what you want

 - more certainty on price and timelines

 60 years down, and thousands of buildings up, we may be innovative leaders in construction, but we’re also still a family owned and operated business, down to earth and still based in the rural heartland of New Zealand.